-43 Movement of bees and hives [s 50, s 51(c)]
+Movement of bees and hives [s 50, s 51(c)]

-- (1) Subject to the provisions of this Part, a registered beekeeper in charge of bees, hives and apiary equipment at premises in the Varroa mite surveillance emergency zone within the Balranald emergency zone, Euroley emergency zone, Euston emergency zone or Nericon emergency zones may move bees, hives and apiary equipment used with the hive into the Varroa mite general emergency zone. - (2) The registered beekeeper may move bees and hives once only and must not move the bees or hives from the "destination location" recorded in the hive movement form completed and provided to the Department under this Part.
+- (1) Subject to the provisions of this Part, a registered beekeeper in charge of bees, hives and apiary equipment at premises in the Varroa mite surveillance emergency zone within the Balranald emergency zone, Euroley emergency zone, Euston emergency zone or Nericon emergency zones may move bees, hives and apiary equipment used with the hive into the Varroa mite general emergency zone. - (2) The registered beekeeper may move bees and hives once only and must not move the bees or hives from the destination location.

-44 Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]
+Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]

-(1) Before moving hives, bees or apiary equipment under this Part, the registered beekeeper in charge of those hives, bees or apiary equipment must provide details of each movement of those hives to the Department by completing the hive movement form available at www.dpi.nsw.gov.au/varroa.
+(1) Before moving hives, bees or apiary equipment under this Part, the registered beekeeper in charge of those hives, bees or apiary equipment must provide details of each movement of those hives to the Department by completing the hive movement form.